Frankfurt School of Finance & Management: Rankings

-In the Times Higher Education Global University Employability Ranking (2020), Frankfurt School placed 6th out of 17 German universities, and 78th in the world.
+In the Times Higher Education Global University Employability Ranking (2024), Frankfurt School placed 1st in Germany.

 Frankfurt School of Finance & Management took part in the Executive MBA Ranking of The Economist for the first time in 2020 and was placed 49th in the world.

-In the CHE University Ranking 2020/21, Frankfurt School of Finance & Management appeared in the top group for its Bachelor programs, with “excellent” ratings for 11 of the 12 criteria.
-For its various Master programs in business studies in the same year, Frankfurt School scored top results in seven out of eight categories in the CHE Ranking.
+In the CHE University Ranking 2023/24, Frankfurt School of Finance & Management appeared in the top group for its Bachelor programs, with "excellent" ratings for 8 of the 12 criteria.
+For its various Master programs in business studies in 2020, Frankfurt School scored top results in seven out of eight categories in the CHE Ranking.

 In 2020, Stern magazine, in cooperation with market research institute Statista, voted Frankfurt School the best business school for professional development courses, awarding five out of five stars.

-In the WirtschaftsWoche university ranking for 2021, Frankfurt School ranked 5th for business studies, an improvement on the previous year.
-In another ranking in 2020 carried out in collaboration with market research institute ServiceValue, WirtschaftsWoche rated Frankfurt School as the best provider of digital professional development courses in the “Business Schools” category.
+In the WirtschaftsWoche university ranking for 2024, Frankfurt School ranked once again 3rd for business studies in Germany.

-Manager Magazin ranked Frankfurt School as Germany’s best higher-education institution for auditors in a ranking published in March 2020.
-Frankfurt School was the only university to be awarded an “excellent” rating.
+Manager Magazin ranked Frankfurt School as Germany's best higher-education institution for auditors in a ranking published in March 202.

-Frankfurt School is also one of the top universities in the internationally recognized U-Multirank university ranking.
-Of the 104 German universities assessed by U-Multirank, Frankfurt School came second, winning two “Top 25 Performing Universities” awards in 2020.